-The article "In Pursuit of Wildness: Celebrating 100 Years of the National Park Service" by Robert Griego was published on the "RoadRUNNER Travel & Touring" magazine website on 07/14/2016.
+The article "In Pursuit of Wildness: Celebrating 100 Years of the National Park Service" by Robert Griego was originally published on the "RoadRUNNER Touring & Travel" magazine website on 07/14/2016.

 The wind, the open road, and my motorcycle: this is my mantra.